What is an employer brand?

 Is your organization making an unforgettable impression?

-What are people saying about your employer brand?
-I would be happy to have a conversation and share my insight about employer branding.
+We would be happy to have a conversation and share our insight about employer branding.
 Feel free to reach out.